Are Crooked Teeth Really That Bad? Actually, Yes

 What causes crooked teeth?

-Before we jump into the health pitfalls caused by crooked teeth, we need to assess how crooked teeth form.
+Before we jump into the dental health pitfalls caused by crooked teeth, we need to assess how crooked teeth form.

 The most popular reason is genetics.
 Your jaw is a little overcrowded or your parents had crooked teeth.
 These factors are out of your control, but you have to deal with the aftermath.
 It’s frustrating but with the proper dental care, it doesn’t often cause too much of an issue.